What is it?

-- You may have a drainage inserted into the wound site.
+- You may have drainage inserted into the wound site.

-- It is possible that a small tube has been passed through the nose and stomach to help drain stomach secretions for a day or two.
+- A small tube may have been passed through the nose and stomach to help drain stomach secretions for a day or two.
 This rests in your digestive tract as you heal.

 - A urinary catheter can be inserted to drain urine.

 - Fluids are given intravenously (directly into the vein), as you may not be able to eat for a few days.

 - You are encouraged to do your deep breathing exercises and legs as soon as possible.

 - They help you get out of bed the day after the operation (if all goes well).
 Early walking is essential because it reduces the risks of blood clots and chest infections.

 - You are given daily care and observation of the wound and advice on caring for your injury in the home.